-Peri-event Analysis
+Peri-Event Analysis

-This analysis is new in pCLAMP Software, with no equivalent in pSTAT.
-It measures the intervals between selected events and events that occurred within a stipulated time range of these.
+This analysis is new in the Clampfit Software, with no equivalent in pSTAT software.
+It measures the intervals between events and events that occurred within a stipulated time range.
 Events are selected as the central events for this analysis by tagging them.
-This can be done within a search session with Event Detection > Accept and Tag or Event Detection > Process Selection, or by typing "T" into the State column in the lines of the selected events on the Events sheet.
-See also Peri-Event Analysis on page 203.
+This can be done within a search session with Event Detection > Accept and Tag or Event Detection > Process Selection, or by entering T into the State column in the lines of the events on the Events sheet.
+See Peri-Event Analysis on page 152.